ovh/celery-director/README.md

 The objective is to make Celery easier to use by providing :

+- a WebUI, an API and a CLI to manage and execute the workflows,
 - a WebUI to track the tasks states,
-- an API and a CLI to manage and execute the workflows,
 - a YAML syntax used to combine tasks into workflows,
 - the ability to periodically launch a whole workflow,
 - and many others.